Claire Chesnier

 www.jbe-books.com

-Coédition Ceysson & Bénétière Gallery and THE PILL®, with the participation of L’ahah, the Pascaline Mulliez Endowment Fund and the Centre de création contemporaine Olivier Debré – CCC OD, Tours (FR) on the occasion of Claire Chesnier’s solo exhibition (galerie blanche) from June 6, 2025 to January 18, 2026.
+Coédition Ceysson & Bénétière Gallery, with the participation of L’ahah, the Pascaline Mulliez Endowment Fund and the Centre de création contemporaine Olivier Debré – CCC OD, Tours (FR) on the occasion of Claire Chesnier’s solo exhibition (galerie blanche) from June 6, 2025 to February 1st, 2026.

 With the support ADAGP, Bourse collection Monographie 2024